-New in the fall of 2016 the loan program was expanded to help people that need funds to obtain training or certification to launch a business or expand an existing business.
+In the fall of 2016, the loan program was expanded to help people that need funds to obtain training or certification to launch a business or expand an existing business.
 Business education loans offered range from $500 to $5,000.

 This program has been designed to work as a compliment to, and in collaboration with, existing organizations and programs to give aspiring entrepreneurs in our community the best chance at success.
 (See list of resources provided below.)